 Through amendments to the Rehabilitation Act, we can hire individuals with disabilities two ways:

-- non-competitively, through a number of special appointing authorities that agencies may use to fill jobs, including:
+- non-competitively through a number of special appointing authorities available to federal agencies to fill jobs, we use the following:

-- a special appointing authority to hire 30-percent-or-more-disabled veterans, and
+- Special appointment authority to hire 30-percent-or-more-disabled veterans

-- Schedule A hiring authority.
-Job placements under Schedule A are limited to individuals with cognitive disabilities (mental retardation), severe physical abilities, or psychiatric disabilities.
+- Schedule A hiring authority that allows job placements limited to individuals with psychiatric, intellectual or severe physical disabilities.
 You will need to provide documentation from:

 - a licensed medical professional;